|

 interactive virtual 3 dimensional game-art and science environment designed

-micro-scale of unseen phytoplankton and zooplankton in order to gain
+phytoplankton and zooplankton in order to gain first-hand experience about

-first-hand experience about the drama of underwater life and its potentials
+the drama of underwater life and its potentials for environmental impact.

-and above, The World of Plankton highlights the importance and
+both the younger set and the more advanced, The World of Plankton highlights

 envision what this aquatic world might look like if conditions were to